 Take your education to the next degree

 Students can now work toward bachelor’s degrees in Santa Fe.
-New Mexico Highlands University, the Institute of American Indian Arts, New Mexico State University and the University of New Mexico join SFCC in the Santa Fe Higher Education Center to bring students an affordable, convenient way to achieve a bachelor’s or master’s degree without leaving Santa Fe.
+New Mexico Highlands University, the University of New Mexico, Northern New Mexico College and Bellevue University join SFCC in the Santa Fe Higher Education Center to bring students an affordable, convenient way to achieve a bachelor’s or master’s degree without leaving Santa Fe.

 In 2009, Santa Fe Community College submitted a proposal to the NM Higher Education Department to establish a Higher Education Center (HEC) under the Learning Center Act [21-16A NMSA 1978] to address the unmet needs of the community.
 The Higher Education Department approved the proposal and the HEC was formally established.
 Prior to that date, the state capital of New Mexico, had never had a campus of a public, four-year post-secondary institution.
 The primary options for Santa Fe’s citizens were private colleges with high tuition costs.
 Fiscally challenged residents, especially the community’s youth, had to migrate to Albuquerque, Las Cruces or Las Vegas to complete a bachelor’s degree.
 The Higher Education Center was opened in January, 2015.